Constance Savery

 Constance Winifred Savery (31 October 1897 - 2 March 1999) was a British writer of fifty novels and children's books, as well as many short stories and articles.
 She was selected for the initial issue of the long-running series entitled The Junior Book of Authors (1951-2008) and for the first, 1971, volume of Anne Commire's Something About the Author, which reached volume 320 in 2018.
 Savery's World War II novel, Enemy Brothers, received praise and remains in print.
 In 1980, at age eighty-two, she completed a Charlotte Brontë two-chapter fragment, which was published as "Emma by Charlotte Brontë and Another Lady".
 The book was translated into Dutch, Spanish, and Russian.

 Reared in a Wiltshire vicarage, Savery was prepared for university study at King Edward VI High School for Girls in Birmingham.
 Earning an Exhibition (scholarship) to Somerville College, Oxford, she read English, and in 1920 was in the first group of women to be awarded a degree by the University of Oxford.
 Seventy-five years later, she was honoured at Oxford as the last surviving member of that event.
-She remained active to the end of a long life, completing a handwritten, 692-page revision of an unpublished manuscript just prior to her ninety-ninth birthday.
+Savery remained active to the end of a long life, completing a handwritten, 692-page revision of an unpublished manuscript just prior to her ninety-ninth birthday.

-Biography

-Personal life
+Early life

-Savery was born on 31 October 1897, the first of the five daughters of John Manly Savery, who was vicar of All Saints Church, Froxfield, Wiltshire.
-Since her mother's name was also Constance, she was Winifred everywhere except on the title pages of her books.
-By age ten she was filling scraps from waste paper baskets with short stories and poems, one of which was later incorporated into what she considered her best book, The Memoirs of Jack Chelwood.
+Constance Winifred Savery was born on 31 October 1897, the first of the five daughters of Constance and John Manly Savery, vicar of All Saints Church, Froxfield, Wiltshire.
+As her mother's name was also Constance, she was Winifred everywhere except on the title pages of her books.
+By age ten she was filling scraps from waste paper baskets with short stories and poems.
+One was later incorporated into what she considered her best book, The Memoirs of Jack Chelwood.
 If that poem is included, she wrote something in every decade of the twentieth century that appeared eventually in print.

-In 1907 the family moved to Birmingham, where Savery would attend the King Edward VI High School for Girls.
+In 1907 the family moved to Birmingham, where Savery attended the King Edward VI High School for Girls.
 She entered Somerville College at the University of Oxford in 1917 and graduated in 1920 with Second Class Honours in English.
-After earning a teaching certificate from the University of Birmingham, she taught English at the King Edward VI Camp Hill School for Girls, but when her mother died in 1925, she accepted her father's invitation to assist him at his new parish of Middleton-cum-Fordley near Saxmundham in Suffolk.
-When her father retired from Middleton in 1930, he purchased Trevalfry, a semi-detached house up the coast in Reydon near Southwold.
-After his death in 1939, Savery would remain at Trevalfry with a chronically ill sister, Phyllis, until 17 May 1977, when the sisters moved to Cherry Trees, a cottage in Dumbleton, Gloucestershire, near Evesham.
-That April, aged 79, she toured the Holy Land with her sister Doreen.
+After earning a teaching certificate from the University of Birmingham, she taught English at the King Edward VI Camp Hill School for Girls.
+When her mother died in 1925, she accepted her father's invitation to assist him at his new parish of Middleton-cum-Fordley near Saxmundham in Suffolk.